 These five dashboards have very different functions but, collectively, paint a consistent picture of the use and viability of dashboards.

-When done “right”, dashboard designs create a centralized reporting system.
+When done “right”, a multi-user dashboard creates a centralized reporting system.

 Reconsider each of the mockup designs and you’ll see that there is a menu on the left-hand side that guides the users to other functions and other screens with more “things” to do.
 However, by presenting the most important and relevant information on the first screen, these dashboards serve users with the sense that this is ground zero for data.

 The clarity and utility that dashboards provide cannot be discounted.

 Without ordering and actually visualizing the data in graphical forms, it would be incredibly tedious to go through.
 Users would not be able to make tangible decisions — nor would they be able to justify them.

 3) Data visualizations within dashboards help you go beyond business intelligence

 Remember how the StoryFit dashboard represented data in various forms?
 Smart and sensitive data visualizations are those that actually align the right graphical representation forms to the type of data being displayed.

 The best way, for example, to represent the popularity of keywords is not in a percentage chart but, of course, in a “cloud” formation.

 It’s not just about what data you choose, it’s also about how you choose to represent that data.